 After three years in Nevada, I moved to Miami, Florida where my father lived.
 My mother had passed away from cancer and my father had re-married and he wanted me to live with them as he also had cancer.
 I got a job within a few months and made my first DSLR purchase– a Canon 40D kit.
 Even though it was expensive, I knew that creating files digitally would pay off in the long run.
 Now I could shoot without having to worry too much about composition and could experiment as much as I wanted.
 It’s another world to be able to instantly get feedback in the field and be able to compose shots perfectly.
 Even though it was a cropped sensor camera, it still took incredible photos.
 I have recently upgraded again and I’m now using a Canon 6D full-frame camera with all Canon glass.
 I also continue learning, experimenting with software programs such as Lightroom and Photoshop to manipulate my photos and post process my images.

-I thank you for taking the time of reading and visiting my profile and I hope you enjoy my photos as much as I did taking them.
+I thank you for taking the time to read my bio and visit my page and hope you enjoy my photos as much as I enjoyed taking them.